yonichanowitz/dsc-phase_one_final/README.md

 This slideshow is a synopsis of the findings, intended to be used with a live presentation

 - `zippedData4` folder: Folder with data used in the Jupyter notebook above

+## Jupyter notebook explanation

+in this notebook i have
+- loads appropriate libraries
+- creates pandas dataframes from the data
+- cleans the data
+- organizes it using joins, and droping uneccessary columns
+- calculates profit and averages
+- creates graphs with seaborne to demonstrate findings